jamesrknox/samples/docker/ef-2node/ef-2node-ef/src/site/markdown/index.md

 # Docker : 2-node EventFlow

-How to deploy a 2-node EventFlow application in Docker - EventFlow Fragment
+This fragment contains an empty EventFlow application only - Docker deployment details are contained in the application archive maven module.